alessandracosta8/housing-price-data-ml/README.md

 * Before the analysis, we knew we wanted this page to answer business requirement 1, but we couldn't know in advance which plots would need to be displayed.
 * After data analysis, we agreed with stakeholders that the page will:
 	* Have a sample of the data frame containing the data
-    * Have visual scatter plots of each variable with high correlation to the sale price to be able to visually analyze the data.
+    * Have visual scatter plots of each variable with a high correlation to the sale price to be able to visually analyze the data.

 ## Page 3: House prices predictor
 * State business requirement 2